binref/refinery/README.md

 ### AES Encryption

-Assume that `data` is a file which was encrypted with 256 bit AES in CBC mode.
+Assume that `data` is a file which was encrypted with 256-bit AES in CBC mode.
 The key was derived from the secret passphrase `swordfish` using the PBKDF2 key derivation routine using the salt `s4lty`.
 The IV is prefixed to the buffer as the first 16 bytes.
 It can be decrypted with the following pipeline: